 In general, the substance use of choice among students was alcohol.
-Though approximately 28% of students reported using illegal drugs, the vast majority were also using alcohol, with less than 1% of students using just illegal drugs.
-Of students using drugs, about three-quarters were using only marijuana.
+Though approximately 30% of students reported using illegal drugs, the vast majority were also using alcohol, with less than 1% of students using just illegal drugs.
+Of students using drugs, over four-fifths were using only marijuana.

-Alcohol was the most used substance, with 82% of students reporting drinking alcohol in the past month.
-The majority of students (57%) binge drank five or more drinks in a single sitting during the past month.
-Males (64%) were significantly more likely to engage in binge drinking than were females (53%).
+Alcohol was the most used substance, with 76% of students reporting drinking alcohol in the past month.
+The majority of students (54%) binge drank five or more drinks in a single sitting during the past month.
+Males (57%) were significantly more likely to engage in binge drinking than were females (51%).
 Heavy alcohol use (drinking on at least two-thirds of the past 30 days) is much lower, with 2% of students reporting heavy drinking habits.

-Though women are as likely to drink alcohol or binge drink as men, men are more likely to be heavy alcohol users.
+Though women are as likely to drink alcohol as men, men are more likely to binge drink or be heavy alcohol users.